k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/02_create_and_deploy_a_web_service.md

 4. Edit the Web Service function  :
    1. Replace the [Instance Id] with the input parameter-**i_id**
    2. Remove any access values from the fetch statement, only the **sql** paramter should be left
-5. Name the Web Service  , for example **wsGetCustomer**.
+5. Name the Web Service, for example **wsGetCustomer**.
 Make sure that you prefix is 'ws%'.
 6. Set the Web Service properties:
-   1.  the prefered Category, for example **Training**
+   1. Set the prefered **Category**, for example **Training**
-   2. Select **Object** from the **Return Type**  drop down list.
+   2. Select **Object** from the **Return Type**  dropdown list.
-   3. Set the path to : **train/getCustomer**
+   3. Set the path to: **train/getCustomer**
-   4. Add a description to your Web Service
+   4. Add a description of your Web Service.
-7. Add comments or log message in your Web Service
+7. Add comments or a log message in your Web Service.
 8. Follow any addtional steps as mentioned in [Create a Web Service ](/articles/15_web_services/03_create_a_web_service.md)
-9. Save the Web Service with no errors
+9. Save the Web Service with no errors.

-### Deploy a Web Service
+### Deploying a Web Service

-Before testing our Web Service, we must deply it into Fabric, let's understand how:
+Before testing you Web Service, it must be deployed into Fabric, let's understand how:

 [Deploy Web Service from Fabric Studio](/articles/15_web_services/07_deploy_web_services_from_fabric_studio.md)

-Please deploy the Web Service we have just created into the Fabric server you have set in your project
+Please deploy the Web Service you have just created into the Fabric server you set for your project.

-Now we can validate if the Web Service has been deployed :
+Now we can validate that the Web Service has been deployed:

-1. Please log into Fabric
+1. Log into Fabric.
-2. Execute : `cql select lut_name,lut_version,properties from k2system_kb_fabric_project.k2_lut_info where lut_name='k2_ws';`
+2. Execute: `cql select lut_name,lut_version,properties from k2system_kb_fabric_project.k2_lut_info where lut_name='k2_ws';`
-3. You can now verify that your Web Service has been deployed :
+3. You can now verify that your Web Service has been deployed:

 `fabric>cql select lut_name,lut_version,properties from k2system_kb_fabric_project.k2_lut_info where lut_name='k2_ws';`